 Boone is a city in Des Moines Township, and county seat of Boone County, Iowa, United States.
 It is the principal city of the Boone, Iowa Micropolitan Statistical Area, which encompasses all of Boone County.
 This micropolitan statistical area, along with the Ames, Iowa Metropolitan Statistical Area comprise the larger Ames-Boone, Iowa Combined Statistical Area.
 The population of the city was 12,661 at the 2010 census.

-There You Have It – The Best Places To Raise A Family In Iowa
+There You Have It – The Best Places To Grow Up In Iowa

 If you’re looking for a breakdown of cities in Iowa ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.